Residential Parking Permits

 Click here for more information on this program.

-Traffic Control Permit
+Traffic Control Permits

-Parking Meter Permit
+Parking Meter Permits

-Construction Design, Reviews, & Sign-Off
+Construction Design, Reviews, and Sign-Off

 Design Guides & Standards

-Certificate of Occupancy Permit
+Certificate of Occupancy Permits

 When you phone into our office you will be required to provide us with a project number, an address and a contact person’s name and phone number.
 We will also need to know if this is a residential property or commercial property.
 In most cases we will field review the sight within the same day or next day.